Christmas Bloody Christmas: Plot

 A responding police officer arrives and manages to gun down the robot Santa for a moment before the robot Santa recovers and kills the officer.
 Tori runs over the robot Santa with the officer's car and drives away, where she stumbles across more officers and an ambulance responding to the scene.
 Tori flags them down to help and tells them of the officer's death, and is arrested by Sheriff Monroe.
 Back at the police station, Tori struggles to convince Monroe about the robot Santa.
 The robot Santa returns, having commandeered the ambulance, and attacks the station, killing Monroe and his partner, Smith.
 Tori retrieves a shotgun and fends off the robot Santa.
 She drives away in the ambulance, where the robot Santa climbs on board, and Tori crashes.
 Tori uses the crash to set the robot Santa alight, severely damaging it.

 Retreating to her record store, Tori is hunted by the robot Santa, which is now nearly fully stripped to its robotic endoskeleton.
-After being chased through the store and wounded, Tori manages to start a fire by holding a flame up to the ceiling, which sets off the sprinklers.
+After being chased through the store and wounded, Tori sets a trashcan on fire to set off the sprinklers.
 The water short-circuits the robot Santa and causes it to explode, finally destroying it.
 An exhausted and bloody Tori leaves the store and collapses onto the street outside as Christmas morning begins, and starts to laugh hysterically.